 General pest control is applied topically, effectively treating crawling pests like roaches, spiders, ants, etc. However, subterranean termites live deep underground.
 Some termites live inside mud tubes that they build to travel between their food source and nests.
 The food source can be and often is someone’s home.

 Traditional topical pest control treatments don’t penetrate these deep underground lairs; they are ineffective at treating and eliminating termites.
 Instead, termites require professional termite control products applied in the ground around your home’s foundation that destroy the entire termite colony rather than just killing a few.

 Termites are a group of insects that mainly feed on dead plant materials to digest cellulose.
 The most destructive wooden pest globally, subterranean termites build their colonies in the soil and generally work their way above ground to reach wood or some other cellulose source.
 In search of food, subterranean termites will forage into homes underground, right up to the highest point of the roof thrust.
-As a result, termite damage can become significant on door frames, kitchen cabinets, staircase, and wooden flooring as time goes on.
+As a result, termite damage can become significant on door frames, kitchen cabinets, staircase, and wooden and laminate flooring as time goes on.

 What types of termites are there?

 There are two main categories of termites that can infest your home or property.
 Subterranean Termites are the most destructive species.
 The hard, saw-like jaws of these termites are able to bite off small fragments of wood, possibly leading to the collapse of an entire building.

 Drywood termites have smaller colonies and a slower rate of feeding, so the damage they cause often goes unnoticed by homeowners.
 Because the behavior and effective treatment options differ between the two categories, it is important to be able to distinguish between subterranean and dry wood termites.